-Figure 5 shows a schematic of the present experimental setup.
-Air and n-butane are supplied from a gas cylinder through a pressure regulator and introduced into a mixer.
+Figure 3 shows a schematic of the present experimental setup.
+Air and n-butane are supplied from a gas cylinder and introduced into a mixer.
 Flow rate is separately measured using thermal mass flow meters (Oval Corp., MASFLO).
-Combustion experiment is made in a solder bath, by which the solder temperature can be maintained between 190 and 400 °C. Due to high thermal conductivity and large heat capacity of solder, temperature of the combustion tube can be kept constant almost independently of the amount of heat generation at the catalyst layer.
-Actual temperature of the catalytic layer is estimated with the inlet and outlet gas temperature assuming that the heat transfer coefficient at the tube inner wall can be given by its theoretical value of the laminar forced convection.
+Combustion experiment is made in a solder bath, by which the solder temperature can be maintained between 190 and 400 °C. Due to high thermal conductivity and large heat capacity of the solder, temperature of the combustion tube can be kept constant almost independently of the amount of heat generation in the combustion tube.
+Actual temperature of the catalytic layer is estimated with the inlet and outlet gas temperature assuming that the heat transfer coefficient at the tube inner wall can be given by its theoretical value of the fully-developed laminar forced convection.

 Exhaust gas analyzer (TSI Inc., CA-6215) is employed to measured concentration of O_2 , CO_2 and NOx.
 The reaction rate is calculated using the O_2 concentration at the exit.
-In the present experiment condition, the equivalent ratio is kept unity and the flow rate of n-butane is changed between 2.5 - 25 sccm, which correspond to the heat generation at 100% conversion Q of 5 - 50 W. The Reynolds number is less than 20 in all the experimental condition examined.
-Therefore, velocity and thermal entrance lengths are less than the tube diameter, and their effect is believed to be minor.
+In the present experiment condition, the equivalent ratio is kept unity and the flow rate of n-butane is changed between 2.5 - 25 sccm, which correspond to the heat generation at 100% conversion Q of 5 - 50 W. The Reynolds number is less than 160 in all the experimental condition examined.
+Therefore, velocity and thermal entrance lengths are less than 8D, and their effect is believed to be minor.

-Figure 6 shows reaction heat of the combustion tube anodized with $I_A = 50$ A/m2 for 12 hours.
-Thickness of the alumina is estimated to be 35μm in this anodizing condition.
+Figure 4 shows reaction heat in the combustion tube anodized with I_A =50A/m2 for 12 hours.
+Thickness of the alumina is estimated to be 35μm.
 Onset of combustion starts around 250 °C and the heat generated is increased with the catalyst temperature.
 At 400 °C, 100% conversion is achieved up to Q=10W, while the maximum heat generation is 32W at 450°C for Q=50W.
 Therefore, heat generation density for 100% conversion is as large as 250 MW/m3, which is comparable to that of the industrial gas turbine combustors.
-In macro scale catalyst combustors, diffusion in the bulk fluid is the major limiting factor, and the heat generation density is generally lower than homogenous well-stirred combustors.
-On the other hand, in micro combustors having a small hydraulic diameter, diffusion in fluid is no more the limiting factor, and diffusion in the catalyst layer and the reaction speed itself should play a dominant role in determining the overall reaction rate.
+In macro scale catalyst combustors, dif-